Naworth Castle: History

 Formerly a stronghold of the Lord Wardens of the Marches, Naworth is a medieval castle set in border country.
 The castle is thought to have mid 13th-century origins (possibly a peel tower), in the form of a square keep and bailey.
 The current castle dates back to the early 14th century.
 It was first mentioned in 1323, and in 1335, a licence to crenellate was granted to Ralph Dacre during the reign of Edward III.
 Subsequently, it was extended by generations of Dacres.
 The family was long established in Cumberland, where they were famous for their exploits in checking the depredations of the Scots.
-Through marriage, the Dacres were related to many other northern families including the Nevilles, the Percy family, the Greystoke family, the Greys, the Parrs, the de Lucy family, the Harington Family and, the de Vaux family.
+Through marriage, the Dacres were related to many other northern families including the Nevilles, the Percy family, the Greystoke family, the Greys, the Parrs, the Harington Family and, the de Vaux family.
 Unfortunately for the Dacres, due to marriage links, they became heavily embroiled in the feuds within the Neville family and between the Percy and Neville families that ended up with the Wars of the Roses.

-Thomas Dacre (1467–1525), who commanded the reserve of the English army at the Battle of Flodden, was known as "the Builder Dacre".
+Thomas Dacre (1467–1525), who commanded the reserve of the English army at the Battle of Flodden, was known as "the Builder Dacre."
 He built the castle's gateway and placed over it his coat of arms with the Dacre family motto below: Fort en Loialte (Norman-French: "Strong in Loyalty").

 Nearby, Lanercost Priory was dissolved in 1543.
 As part of the barony of Gilsland the manor of Walton was granted to the Dacre family.
 They refused to yield Gilsland and Naworth to the King, although in 1552 they agreed to exchange some lands at Bewcastle for others at Papcastle.

 In the late 16th century, Naworth came under the control of the Duke of Norfolk.
 In 1566 Thomas Dacre, 4th Baron Dacre died.
 In his will, he left his estates to his only son, George Dacre, 5th Baron Dacre, and thereafter to his brothers, including Leonard Dacre.
 Following his death, his widow, Elizabeth Dacre (née Leyburne), married Thomas Howard, 4th Duke of Norfolk who became stepfather to the four Dacre children (George Dacre plus his three sisters, Anne, Mary, and Elizabeth).